William E. Dudley ’42: Gallantry in the Streets of Manila

 As the 8th Cavalry Regiment began its push southward of Manila, Japanese resistance blocked its progress.
 Troop E, commanded by CPT William Dudley, was given the assignment to clear the area, starting with Gilmore Street.
 On Gilmore, a determined and tenacious Japanese force, consisting of machine guns and sniper fire, defended the area.
 Dudley was continually in the lead and exposed to the withering enemy fire.
 Throughout the daylong battle, Dudley remained in the forefront of the Troop reassuring his men and exploiting every gain before the enemy could reorganize.
 His leadership, personal courage, and heroism were directly responsible for the success of his and the regiment’s mission.

-Share link - http://pmc.widener.edu/pmc/legacies/cadets/william-e-dudley-42-gallantry-streets-manila
+Share Link: http://pmc.widener.edu/pmc/legacies/cadets/william-e-dudley-42-gallantry-streets-manila